 Winners announced in Arkansas PBS KIDS Writers Contest

 Winning stories to be featured online at myarkansaspbs.org

 CONWAY, Ark.
-(Arkansas PBS) — Arkansas PBS has announced winners of the 2021 Arkansas PBS KIDS Writers Contest.
-Students in grades K-3 across Arkansas submitted 155 entries for this year’s contest, and all 14 winning stories will be available to read online at myarpbs.org/writerscontest beginning Friday, June 4.
+(Arkansas PBS) — Arkansas PBS has announced winners of the 2022 Arkansas PBS KIDS Writers Contest.
+Students in grades K-3 across Arkansas submitted 93 entries for this year’s contest, and all 14 winning stories are available to read online at myarpbs.org/writerscontest.

 Entries were judged on originality, creative expression, storytelling and integration of text and illustrations.
 Each winner will receive an Arkansas PBS prize pack.
 In addition, first place winners will receive a PBS KIDS Playtime Pad, which comes preloaded with educational games, music and videos.

 The Arkansas PBS KIDS Writers Contest is designed to promote the advancement of children’s literacy skills through hands-on, active learning.
 The contest empowers children in kindergarten through third grades to celebrate creativity and build literacy skills by writing and illustrating their own stories.

 Support for the Arkansas PBS KIDS Writers Contest is provided by the June Hoes Williams Endowment.